Environment Permission Sets Tab

 • Set2, enables write-only access.
 Testers with this permission set can select this environment only as a target environment in a TDM task.

 • Set3, enables read and write accesses.
-Testers with this permission set can select this environment as a source and/or target environment in a TDM task.
+Testers with this permission set can select this environment as a source and/or target in a TDM task.

 Example: